What’s Vegetarian at Skyline Chili? (Updated for 2026)

 Tips for Vegetarians at Skyline Chili

 • Use the salad as a building block.
-A Garden Salad with the black beans and rice on top makes a satisfying vegan bowl that isn’t on the printed menu.
+A Garden Salad with black beans and rice on top makes a satisfying vegan bowl that isn’t on the printed menu.

-Frequently Asked Questions
+Skyline Chili Vegetarian Options: Frequently Asked Questions

 Conclusion: Eating Vegetarian at Skyline Chili

-Vegetarian at Skyline Chili
+What's Vegetarian at Skyline Chili? license plate graphic

 For comparable Midwest-meets-fast-casual chains, see what’s vegetarian at Steak ‘n Shake, White Castle, and Wendy’s.
 If you’re after a different “Chili’s,” our guide to Chili’s Grill & Bar has a much larger plant-based menu.